thaisontang/marginalntcp/README.md

 # marginalntcp

-Source code for the simulation study and simulated illustration for the manuscript "A marginal model for normal tissue complication probability."
+Source code for the simulation study and simulated illustration for the journal article "A marginal model for normal tissue complication probability" by authors Thai-Son Tang, Zhihui Liu, Ali Hosni, John Kim, Olli Saarela.